(Full time) 2021 start

 Learning and teaching

-You’ll learn under the guidance of academic teaching practitioners and researchers using a range of teaching and learning methods, to give you the breadth and depth of knowledge and skills that you need for a career in this industry.
-These methods will include practical classes as well as lectures, seminars and tutorials.
+You’ll learn under the guidance of academic teaching practitioners and researchers using a range of teaching and learning methods, giving you the knowledge and skills needed for a career in this industry.
+These methods will include practical classes, as well as lectures, seminars and tutorials.

 In addition, you’ll have a reading list for each module and independent study is a crucial part of the degree, allowing you to develop your own ideas, creativity and understanding.
 Your tutors will be available during their office hours to discuss any issues or questions that arise.